ohbriansung/honeypot/ssh-pot2/README.md

 # SSH-POT

-On one of our server on Digital Ocean, we created an user with username "admin" and passsword "admin" and disabled its sudo privileges.
-We waited for a bot or a hacker to break-in and acquired the behavior and operation log.
+On one of our servers on Digital Ocean, we created an user with username "admin", passsword "admin", and disabled its sudo privileges.
+We waited for a bot or a hacker to break-in, then acquired the behavior and operation log.

 We've also setup another ssh-pot on port 2222 which allows people to attempt logins.
 Instead of actually login to the server, the attempts will be logged into [login.txt](https://github.com/ohbriansung/honeypot/blob/master/ssh-pot/login.txt).
 This fake ssh pot was written in Python3.